 Trading Partner Portal: Mexico

-In the last 20 years, two-way trade in goods between Mexico and the United States increased dramatically from $81.4 billion in 1993 to $525 billion in 2016.
+In the last 20 years, two-way trade in goods between Mexico and the United States increased dramatically from $81.4 billion in 1993 to $557 billion in 2017.
 Mexico has remained the United States’ second largest export market since 1995, with a total value of $242 billion in 2017.
-Top export categories from the U.S. to Mexico included computer and electronic products, transportation equipment, chemicals, and non-electrical machinery.
+Top export categories from the U.S. to Mexico included computer and electronic products, transportation equipment, chemicals, and petroleum and coal products.

-Also in 2016, California imported $46.35 billion in goods from Mexico, a $5 billion increase from 2014.
+Also in 2017, California imported $46.4 billion in goods from Mexico, a $5 billion increase from 2014.
 The top import categories were transportation equipment, computer and electronic products, agricultural products, and electrical equipment.
 California is the second largest importing state for goods from Mexico.

 According to a December 2016 report by Visit California, nearly 7.8 million people visited California from Mexico in 2015, spending over $3 billion.
 Mexico sends more visitors to California than any other country by a wide margin.